 The Trust maintains its cash and investments as part of the City's pool of cash and investments.
 The City investment pool is invested in an unrated pool pursuant to investment policy guidelines established by the City Treasurer.
 The objectives of the policy are, in order of priority, preserve capital, meet the daily cash flow demands of the City, and provide a market rate of return while conforming to all state and local statutes governing the investment of public funds.
-The policy addresses soundness of financial institutions in which City will deposit funds, types of investment instruments, as permitted by the California Government Code, and the percentage of the portfolio which may be invested in certain instruments with longer terms of maturity.
-As of June 30, 2014 and 2013, the System's cash and investment balances were \$137.6 million and \$135.1 million, which represented less than 2 percent of the City's investment pool, respectively.
+The policy addresses soundness of financial institutions in which the City will deposit funds, types of investment instruments, as permitted by the California Government Code, and the percentage of the portfolio which may be invested in certain instruments with longer terms of maturity.
+As of June 30, 2015 and 2014, the System's cash and investment balances were \$109.8 million and \$137.6 million, which represented less than 2 percent of the City's investment pool, respectively.